omise/omise-android/README.md

 * `data.getStringExtra(OmiseActivity.EXTRA_TOKEN)` - The string ID of the token.
 Use this if you only needs the ID and not   the card data.
 * `data.getParcelableExtra(OmiseActivity.EXTRA_TOKEN_OBJECT)` - The full `Token`
-  object returned from the Omise API.
+  object returned from the Opn Payments API.
 * `data.getParcelableExtra(OmiseActivity.EXTRA_CARD_OBJECT)` - The `Card` object
-  which is part of the `Token` object returned from the Omise API.
+  which is part of the `Token` object returned from the Opn Payments API.

 ### Custom Credit Card Form